scottbromander/es6_notes/README.md

 setupUser({name: "Scott", admin: true});
 ```

 From what we learned about default parameters, we may be tempted to additionally use a default value for the `configObject` to at least check whether or not the supplied argument is an object.
-Which might look something like this:
+Problem is, we are still writting assignment code, Which might look something like this:
 ```
 function setupUser(configObject = {}){
   var name = configObject.name;